 The first part of the credits scrolls over a scene, showing Boomer coaching kids football.
 Ed drives up in flashy Sports car wearing expensive casual clothes and sporting shades.
 Boomer is seen talking to the kids who suddenly rush and chase Ed through the park.
 See more »

-Performed by Sheena Easton
+Performed by Shawn Christopher

-Courtesy of MCA Records See more »
+Courtesy of BMG Eurodisc, Ltd. / Arista Records Inc. See more »

 0 of 0 people found this review helpful.